 Once you have your helpdesk software in place, it’s time to consider which additional support apps will help you provide the excellent customer service that online shoppers demand.

 To cover all your bases, you’ll need your customer service software to do many different things and to reach customers wherever they are.
 Not only that, your software should be able to help you identify when the same customer messages you on more than one customer service channel.
 Here are four main categories to consider:

 Offering email support to your customers is a must.
 You can allow customers to contact you either via a contact form on your website or a public email address.

 Email poses multiple challenges for your agents:

 - They have to deal with a potentially large volume of requests per day.

-- They must respond to each customer’s questions quickly.
+- Agents must respond to each customer’s questions quickly.

-- They must not forget to reply to any one customer’s query.
+- They must not forget to reply to an individual customer’s query.

 - Managing multiple threaded conversations can be tricky.